elandsma/GraffMapView/README.md

 # GraffMapView
-Graff Map Desktop View
+Graff Map Dot Net

-This repo is currently just a placeholder for a future feature of GraffMap.
+This is a repository for the GraffMap website (graffmap.net) - not the app itself.

+This github is listened to by Netlify where the static site is deployed.